DevaSenevi/CCIG/README.md

 If you'd like to develop and/or build the CCIG book locally follow the steps below:

-1. Clone this repository
+1. Clone this repository./
 2. Run `pip install -r requirements.txt` (Note: It is recommended you do this within a virtual environment such as conda.)
    1. To run the above command you will need to have python installed within your virtual env.
    2. The best way to do this is to create an env with python and pip in the first place.
-To do that run 'conda create -n python=<python_version_number> <name_of_your_env> pip' (e.g. conda create -n python=3.7 yourenv pip)
+To do that run 'conda create -n python=python_version_number name_of_your_env pip' (e.g. conda create -n python=3.7 yourenv pip)
-   3. Once the env is created you can run 'conda activate <name_of_your_env>' to activate your env
+   3. Once the env is created you can run 'conda activate name_of_your_env' to activate your env
    4. Now you are ready to install the requirments.txt (Make sure your active directory is the directory which houses the CCIG folder e.g. ~/user/TheJupyterBookDir/CCIG/)
 3. Now you can edit the books source files located in the `CCIG/` directory (Note: This step is optional if you only wish to render the existing book.
 If you wish to add your own notebook to the Grimoire then proceed to create a .ipynb or .md file as mentioned within the previous section and edit the .toc file as necessary )
 4. Next set the active directory to the directory right above the current directory (i.e. instead of ../TheJupyterBookDir/CCIG/ it shoud be pointing to ../TheJupyterBookDir/)